 There is lots of information that Chef d’Equipes need to complete entries….

 When you confirm your entry for a Qualifier, your chef needs your name, horse’s name – and it must be the one on the vaccination cert, – your BRC membership number (please take your Membership Card to both area and national competitions) and any BE points, BD points, BSJA winnings as relevant.

 A couple of vital points for anyone wanting to be in a team:

-First – TIMING!
-Preliminary entries have to be made to Head Office by 30th June or 21 days before the Area Qualifier, whichever comes first.
-So – your chef d’equipe needs to know you want to compete and have your details well in advance of the qualifier date in the programme.
+Entries have to be made 21 days before the qualifier so your chef d’equipe needs to know you want to compete and have your details well in advance.
 Please be proactive and contact the relevant chef yourself – don’t wait to be asked!

 There are opportunities for additional pre-championship training for those that qualify and each chef d’equipe offers support to both teams and individuals preparing to take part.
 The club pays the entry fee for championships and provides a subsidy towards stabling/travel fees.

 It is a condition of team entries at area qualifiers that clubs provide volunteers to help run the competition; the number of volunteers that the club must supply at each qualifier depends on the discipline and the overall number of entries.
 Show jumping and dressage, for example, usually only require one helper per team, whereas horse trials requires one helper per rider.
 It is sometimes the case that the organiser of the area competition does not need to allocate a job to every nominated helper.
 In these instances, the organiser allocates roles equally across clubs and the individual chef d’equipe then allocates these roles across their list of helpers as fairly as possible.